Effective Edge Centrality via Neighborhood-based Optimization: Algorithms

+Recall that in Eq. \eqref{eq:zm}, $\zm$ involves summing up an infinite series of matrix-vector multiplications, making exact computation infeasible.
+A simple and straightforward way of approximating $\zm$ is to calculate its truncated version with a maximum number of iterations.

-In Algo.~\ref{alg:algo}, we display the pseudo-code for approximating \algo of all edges in $\G$.
-Algo.~\ref{alg:algo} begins by taking as input the network $\G$, jumping probability $\alpha$, and the number $t$ of iterations.
-Afterwards, Algo.~\ref{alg:algo} initializes a length-$m$ row vector $\xm$, in which each entry corresponds to an edge's initial importance, i.e., $\xm[e_i]=\frac{w(e_i)}{\sqrt{\DM[u_i,u_i]+\DM[v_i,v_i]}}$ for edge $e_i=(u_i,v_i)$ (Lines 1-4).
-After setting $\zm=\xm$ at Line 5, Algo.~\ref{alg:algo} starts an iterative process to update $\zm$ (Lines 6-8).
-Specifically, in each iteration, we compute a new $\zm$ by
+\stitle{Simple ISM} In Algo.~\ref{alg:algo}, we display the pseudo-code of this approach, which attains an absolute error $\epsilon$ in the estimated \algo of each edge in $\G$ with a fixed number $t$ of iterations.
+Algo.~\ref{alg:algo} begins by taking as input the network $\G$, weight $\alpha$, and error threshold $\epsilon$.
+Afterwards, Algo.~\ref{alg:algo} initializes a length-$m$ column vector $\xm$ according to Eq. \eqref{eq:xm} (Lines 1-2).
+After initializing $\zm^{\prime}$ as $\xm$ at Line 3, Algo.~\ref{alg:algo} starts an iterative process to update $\zm^{\prime}$ (Line 4).
+Specifically, in each iteration, we compute a new $\zm^{\prime}$ by \begin{footnotesize}